 I remember when I wrote one of my very first articles for this publication.
 I was so excited to be a published author on adoption—a topic about which I am passionate, and for good reason: My husband and I adopted our son from South Korea in 2010.
 Adoption allowed us to become parents—a dream that could never be realized from a biological perspective.
-I loved the idea of giving back to the adoption community a little bit by writing articles about adoption, by advocating for the rights of birth families, and by encouraging others to adopt and/or foster.
+I loved the idea of giving back to the adoption community a little bit by writing adoption articles, advocating for the rights of birth families, and encouraging others to adopt and/or foster.

 What I wasn’t prepared for, however, was the adoption haters.